CodeYourFuture/syllabus/docs/html-css/week-1/lesson.md

 If you want to view all CSS units, visit the [MDN CSS values and units page](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Values_and_Units#numeric_data_types).

 :::tip
 Some users who find it difficult to read small text will use the browser zoom to increase the content size.
 Since absolute units do not increase in size with browser zoom, we should use relative units whenever possible.
 Therefore, we should **prefer** using `rem` and `%`, and **avoid** using `px`.
 :::

-:::note Exercise (5 minutes)
+:::tip Exercise (5 minutes)
 All together, let's review what each of the values in the previous code example mean.
 :::